rexstjohn/bloop/README.md

 `$ bloop list`

-List all Intel Edison devices currently connected to your PC via USB Serial.
+*List all Intel Edison devices currently connected to your PC via USB Serial.*

 `$ bloop connect`

-Automatically generates a connect string you can use to talk to Edisons connected to your PC via USB Serial.
+*Automatically generates a connect string you can use to talk to Edisons connected to your PC via USB Serial.*

 `$ bloop clean`

-Wipes out all existing screen sessions and ensure Edison is ready to connect.
+*Wipes out all existing screen sessions and ensure Edison is ready to connect.
+Screen has a nasty tendency to leave detatched sessions behind which result in annoying and mysterious errors about "Can't find a PTY."*

 ## Installation: